chhany007/narong-cctv-team/MASTER_KEY_GENERATOR_README.md

 # 🔑 Master Key Generator

+⚠️ **ADMINISTRATOR USE ONLY** ⚠️

+This tool is for administrators to generate license keys for NARONG CCTV users.
+**DO NOT distribute this tool publicly or include it in releases.**

+---

 ## Overview
 Standalone application for administrators to generate license keys for NARONG CCTV Monitor users.